 The majority of solid waste generated would be during construction and during the decommissioning of turbines.
-The Project is not anticipated to generate a substantial amount of solid waste because turbines and components would be sold or recycled, which would reduce the amount of solid waste taken to landfills.
-It is not anticipated that the construction or operation of the Project would generate enough solid waste to affect the capacity of any landfill.
+The project is not anticipated to generate a substantial amount of solid waste because turbines and components would be sold or recycled, which would reduce the amount of solid waste taken to landfills.
+As the project would recycle solid waste onsite and conform to the County's Green Building Ordinance, it is not anticipated that the project would generate enough solid waste to affect the capacity of any landfill.
 This potential impact is determined to be less than significant.